-Clicking the "Power" button gives you access to a menu of power management options that are available on the service processor, as shown in the following screen example.
+Clicking the "Power" button on the Devices screen gives you access to a menu of power management options that are available on the service processor, as shown in the following screen example.

 Figure 2-6: Power Web Manager Screen

 Clicking the "Check power status" button brings up a dialog box that shows the server's power status.
 The following screen example shows the power is on and the operating system (OS) is booted on the server.